 Crescent Crew Tandem – The Big Man’s SUV Kayak

-I have had the Crescent Crew tandem for about a month now and wanted to do a more in-depth review of this boat.
+I’ve had the Crescent Crew tandem for about a month now and wanted to do a more in-depth review of this great boat.

 I’m a big guy at 6’ 1” and 240 pounds.
 I was looking for a “big man’s” kayak that could haul people and gear like an SUV.
 I also wanted to have the option of adding a trolling motor on the transom.
 Stability in open rivers and bays was important since I mainly paddle the Rappahannock River and Chesapeake Bay in Virginia.
 The Crescent Crew seemed to meet all of these needs and at an affordable price point.
 I was also glad to support an American company.